zackiles/elasticsearch-odm/README.md

 *Will remove any fields in the document that aren't passed.*

 ##### `.find(Object/String match, Object queryOptions)` -> `Document`
+There are four ways to call .find() and it's siblings.
+You can mix and match styles.
+- Passing only a match object like `.find({name:'Joe'})`
+- Passing only a string to match against all document fields `.find('some string')`
+- Passing [Query Options](#query-options) (match can be set to null/empty) `.find({}, {must: {active: true, sort: 'createdOn'}}}
+- Use chaining options (alias for QueryOptions) `.find({}).must({active: true}).sort('createdOn').then(..)`

-Unlike mongoose, searching for exact matches requires the fields in your mapping to be set to 'not_analyzed'.
+Unlike mongoose, finding exact matches requires the fields in your mapping to be set to 'not_analyzed'.
+By default `{index: not_analyzed}` is added to all string fields in your Schema unless you override it.
-*Depending on the [analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) in your [mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping-intro.html),  this method may produce varying results.*
+*Depending on the [analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) in your [mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping-intro.html), find queries like must, not, and matches may not find any results.*

-Like Mongoose the first paramter can be an object with properties and values to match a document with.
-Also, instead of an object, just a string can be passed which will match against all documents using the power of an Elasticsearch [QueryStringQuery](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
+match => Optional.
+An alias for the 'must' Query Option.
+Like Mongoose this matches name/value in documents.
+Also, instead of an object, just a string can be passed which will match against all document fields using the power of an Elasticsearch [QueryStringQuery](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).

-*the match object can also be set to null for find all*

-The second optional argument is an object with Query Options.
-Here you can specifiy paging, filtering, sorting and other advanced elasticsearch queries.
+queryOptions => Optional (can also use chaining instead).
+An object with Query Options.
+Here you can specifiy paging, filtering, sorting and other advanced options.
 [See here for more details](#query-options).
 You can set the first argument to null, and only use filters from the query options if you wanted.

 Example: